wso2-attic/docs-ciam-cloud/en/docs/references/org-domains-urls.md

     --data-urlencode 'switching_organization=3bbea6c7-b428-4d95-bf48-8ff2d421c0c6'
     ```

-For the solution for the above issue we faced during OAuth 2.0 flow, where we needs to access the resources of another organization.
-Therefore we have used a customized grant called, organzation_switch, where we can use that token for the authorization of another orgnaization resources.
+According to the OAuth 2.0 flow, to get an access token for a particular organization, we needed to authenticate against it by verifying the client and providing the user consent.
+And to get an access token for another organization, we need to follow the same process.
+But here we have used a customized grant called, organzation_switch, where we can use that token for the authorization of another organization's resources without verifying client or user consent for that organization.

 ## Organization Domain